 Take educational trips

-This tip is probably the one you were thinking that I would tell you to do!
-However, I don’t want your children to do worksheets (except if they REALLY WANT to – then do as many as you can print or buy!).
-Instead, I want your children to CREATE worksheets for YOU TO DO!!
-Yes, you read that correctly – your children should make worksheets for you to do, along with an answer key to correct you.
-You should make at least 1 mistake.
-Children love, love, love finding your mistakes.
-That’s really fun for them.
-However, it just isn’t fun—if they can create problems AND find the answer (by creating the answer key) they are really owning the information and making it theirs instead of just regurgitating it for a test.
+Your children complete worksheets every week while in school, thus, I don’t want your children to do worksheets (except if they really want to and in this case, have them do as many as you can print or buy).
+What I mean by do worksheets is to have your children create worksheets for you to do.
+The amount and type of questions that you will have your child do changes with their age but the one constant should be that they create an answer key to correct you.
+When filling out your child’s worksheet, you should make at least 1 mistake.
+Children love finding and correcting their parent’s mistakes.
+This exercise isn’t just fun—if they create problems and find the answers (by creating the answer key) they are really owning the information and making it theirs instead of just regurgitating it for a test.